-Government contractors facing federal investigations should understand the basics of grand jury indictments and how the criminal process can impact the company.
+Government contractors facing federal investigations from the Office of Inspector General (OIG), DOJ or some other law enforcement agency should understand the basics of grand jury indictments and how the criminal process can impact the company.
 When the federal prosecutors finish their investigation, they can bring further charges by moving for a federal grand jury indictment.
 This is a very stressful process.
 Small businesses and large contractors should proceed with caution while making sure that they have legal counsel with government contracting experience.

 What is an Indictment?